jnozzi/cocoadev.com/markdown/AddTrackingRect.md

 ----
 That seems somewhat dangerous to me.. now you're resetting tracking rects way more often than is necessary.

-You could try using -[NSView setPostsFrameChangedNotifications:] and General/NSViewFrameDidChangeNotification on your views superviews.
+You could try using -[NSView setPostsFrameChangedNotifications:] and NSViewFrameDidChangeNotification on your views superviews.
 You'd have to do some work to keep the list of observed views up to date, but it seems doable.

 ----
 Sure, it does it quite often (although not all THAT often if your control is not animated), but I don't see how that would be dangerous.
 Trying to keep track of superviews seems nearly impossible - you'd have to track how all superviews are added and removed from views, too.
-I'd say the main problem is that the tracking rectangle system is fundamentally broken and nearly useless. -- General/WAHa
+I'd say the main problem is that the tracking rectangle system is fundamentally broken and nearly useless. -- WAHa

 ----